ErikDodd/reading-notes/201class3.md

 **2. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?**

 - Yes it is a valid array.
-You can access the values by using console.log(people)
+You can access the values by using people [] and calling out the specific position of the value you want to access.
+The line position starts at 0, so be sure to consider that.

 **3.List five shorthand operators for assignment in javascript and describe what they do.**